 In 1964, NDAB developed a summer school session designed to help adults who were newly blinded adjust to their handicap.
 In 1971, a one-week summer camp program was initiated which replaced the previous summer school session.
 This program is held annually at the Elk’s Camp Grassick on Lake Isabel, near Dawson, North Dakota.

-The camp guidelines were revised in September 1998.
-They include the purpose of camp and the eligibility requirements.
+The camp guidelines include the purpose and eligibility requirements.
 They are as follows:

 NDAB Summer Camp Guidelines